Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe.md

 Check that you can communicate with the SZP by sending

+`M115 B120`

+Result should be something like

+`Duet SZP firmware version 3.5.2 (2024-06-10 13:24:08)`

+For a full report, send

 `M122 B120`

-The status of the accelerometer and Inductive probe is listed at the end of the report.
+The status of the accelerometer and Inductive sensor are listed at the end of the report.

 ## Factory Reset